Wansford railway station: Use in film and television

 The old station building appeared in the 1983 James Bond film Octopussy, in which Bond (played by Roger Moore) drove a Mercedes-Benz car along the railway tracks after its tyres were punctured in pursuit of a train on which the villainous Kamal Khan (Louis Jourdan) was transporting a bomb.
 This scene was scripted as being in East Germany.

+In 1989, the Nene Valley Railway was used for the filming of Queen's video for the song "Breakthru", which features the band performing on a moving steam train.

 A station identified by a sign as Wansford appears in the music video for the 1991 single 'The Air that You Breathe' by UK band, Bomb the Bass.

+The Nene Valley Railway, of which Wansford is the headquarters station, was also used for location filming in the 1995 James Bond film GoldenEye, with sequences involving an armoured train filmed on the heritage line.

 Present Day

 In 1977, the station was reopened as the headquarters for the Nene Valley Railway.
 The original station buildings are currently not being used, as they are in a state of disrepair.
 The timber station building from Barnwell was moved here and acts as the station today.
 The station has two platforms serving the trains that come in from either direction.
 Trains here run between Yarwell junction and Peterborough Nene Valley.